6 min read

 I did not have a childhood.
 I had a schedule of surgeries and recoveries with some school in between.
 And the thing about missing your childhood is that it does not just disappear.
 It follows you.
 It sits in the background of your adult life like a debt you never paid off.
 You know it is there even when you are not thinking about it.

 So now as an adult I try to go back.
-I buy silly toys.
-I go to places I wanted to visit as a kid.
-I chase the emotions I skipped over because I was too busy being cut open and stitched back together to feel them the first time around.
-It probably looks weird from the outside.
-A grown person getting excited about things most people got out of their system at ten years old.
+I buy silly toys, I go to places I wanted to visit as a kid.
+I chase the emotions I skipped over because I was too busy being in the hospital to feel them the first time around.
+It probably looks weird from the outside, a grown person getting excited about things most people got out of their system at ten years old.
 But I do not care.
 I am not doing it for them.
 I am doing it because something in me knows I missed it and wants it back.

 🏋